simon-frankau/mock-a-mockingbird/Chapter9.md

 I found 1-3 really much harder than the rest of the questions in this chapter.

+I notice a bunch of my answers are a bit more constructive than those given in the book, and may in places be a little invalid as they rely on assumptions that are true in how we tend to actually play with combinators (with looser definitions of equality, etc.), but aren't allowed in this slightly formalised setting.

 ## To Mock a Mockingbird

 ### Problem 1